Archdiocese of Omaha: 1993 to present

 Pope John Paul II in 1993 appointed Bishop Elden Curtiss of the Diocese of Helena as the next archbishop of Omaha.
 Curtiss retired in 2009.
 That same year, Pope Benedict XVI named Bishop George Joseph Lucas of the Diocese of Springfield in Illinois as the fifth archbishop of Omaha.

-In October 2010, Lucas suppressed Intercessors of the Lamb, a hermit religious community in Omaha, removing it from any association with the Catholic Church.
-Intercessors was founded in 1980 by Sister Nadine Mae Brown, a member of the Sisters of the Cross.
-In early 2010, Brown had requested that Lucas elevate Intercessors to the status of a religious institute.
-As part of the approval process, Lucas sent Reverend James Conn, a canon lawyer, on a canonical visitation to Intercessors.

-In his report to Lucas, Conn noted that Intercessors had many serious discrepancies and issues in their current operation.
-Lucas then denied the Intercessors' application and sent the community a list of mandatory reforms to continue as a Catholic organization.
-Brown resigned from Intercessors and its leadership refused to enact the reforms.
-Lucas then stripped their approval from the church.
+Lucas denied the Intercessors' application and sent the community a list of mandatory reforms.
+After they refused, Lucas revoked official approval for the group.
 The community dissolved soon after.

 On March 31, 2025, Pope Francis accepted Lucas resignation and named Bishop Michael George McGovern from the Diocese of Belleville as his successor.